shirlilev/mobileye-data-processor/README.md

 source venv/bin/activate
 3. Install the required packages: pip install -r requirements.txt
-4. Set up the PostgreSQL database: Create a new database named `mobileye_data`
+4. Set up the PostgreSQL database: Create a new database named `mobileye_db`
 5. Update the `config.py` file with your database credentials and the folder to watch for new files.

 ## Usage